cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   to recover from their scorpion poisonings, so I added more villages to the map.
 08 Silent Forest: basic gold/turns tweaks; use LIMIT_CONTEMPORANEOUS_RECRUITS
-  more; get gold on interrogation
-09 Shan Taum the Smug: just gold tweaks; I also tried to make Shan Taum's side persistent but then later decided against it.
+  more; get gold on interrogation; add another village 09 Shan Taum the Smug: just gold tweaks; I also tried to make Shan Taum's side persistent but then later decided against it.
 Gave Shan Taum some guards if he is attacked (since I'm only trying to make the main objectives easier